huwprosser/huwprosser.github.io/src/content/blog/betting-on-the-browser.md

+---
+title: "Betting on the Browser"
+date: "2023-10-18"
+excerpt: "Why we're focusing on browser-based AI experiences."
+---

 At Carter Labs, we've made a strategic decision to focus on browser-based AI experiences.
 Here's why we believe the browser is the future of AI applications.

 ## The Power of the Web